-The Victoria Sexual Assault Centre wishes to support Bill C-16, which is currently being considered by Senate.
+The Victoria Sexual Assault Centre strongly supports Bill C-16, which is currently being considered by Senate.

 Last week it was announced that Bill C-16 to amend the Human Rights Code of Canada to protect Trans, Gender Non-Conforming, and Two-Spirit people was being introduced in the Senate.
 As the debates have taken shape over the last couple of weeks, they have spilled into mainstream and social media where folks, both for and against the amendments, have made their views known.
 Amongst these were two recent CBC articles and an interview on CBC’s The Current, which unfortunately and irresponsibly amplified the transmisogynist views held by Vancouver Rape Relief (VRR).
 VRR continues to toss the harmful stones of their rhetoric into the debate on what it means to create safer spaces for healing from gender-based violence.
 They have been given ample room to argue that the federal Transgender rights bill would take rights away from cisgender (non-Trans) women and would be a threat to the safety and comfort of cis women seeking support from rape crisis centres and shelters in Canada if Trans, Gender Non-Conforming, and Two-Spirit folks access these spaces.
 We consider this perspective to be grounded in fear and hate, and ultimately perpetuates rather than addresses systemically rooted sexualized violence.